GibsonDisaster/Carrie-Programming-Language/README.md

 funcdec main(int:n+int:m+int:x)

+### Calling Functions

+Just type "funccall" followed by the function name with each argument seperated by a comma with NO SPACE in between.

+Ex:
+funccall main()
+funccall main(3,4,5)

 ## How It Works

 Compiler is written in Haskell using only standard libraries and functions written by myself.
 No external